rrguardo/speed/README.md

 ### How do I get set up? ###

 * Summary of set up

+# clone this repo in main domain server

 * Configuration
 * Dependencies
 * Database configuration